philting/strangely-typed/tsc-output/README.md

 This is where all the TypeScript files are placed upon output.
+These files are manually generated using the `tsc` command.

 Normally a directory like this would be placed in the `.gitignore` file, but we're keeping it here for demonstration purposes.